ARM-software/arm-systemready/SR/README.md

 ### Prebuilt images
 - Prebuilt images for each release are available in the prebuilt_images folder.
 You can either choose to use these images or build your own image by following the build steps.
 - To access the prebuilt_images, click [prebuilt_images](prebuilt_images/)
+- The prebuilt images are archived after compression to the .xz format.
+On Linux, use the xz utility to uncompress the image `xz -d sr_acs_live_image.img.xz`.
+On Windows, use the 7zip or a similar utility.
 - If you choose to use the prebuilt image, skip the build steps and navigate to the [Verification](#Verification) section below.

 ### Prerequisites